 Dance!
 Learn!
 Socialize!

 Our mission is creating welcoming venues that allow folks to dance, learn, and socialize.
-We mainly dance (and teach) country two-step, line dance, east and west coast swing, east coast swing (Lindy hop), and waltz, but we’ve been known to teach nightclub, cha-cha, and more.
+We mainly dance (and teach) country two-step, line dance, west coast swing, east coast swing (Lindy hop), and waltz, but we’ve been known to teach nightclub, cha-cha, and more.
 We have a mix of peer and professional teachers.

 This ain’t yer grandma’s music.

-Our DJs play music that draws from a number of genres (country, pop, and R&B) that’ll keep ya on your toes and on the dance floor.
+Our DJs play music that draws from a number of genres (mostly country, pop, and R&B) that’ll keep ya on your toes and on the dance floor.
 Each DJ has their own style, but we strive for songs that are upbeat and positive (with some fun revenge songs, just ’cause).
 We strive for songs that don’t reduce women to Daisy Dukes and have more depth than red pick-up truck love (but there’s nothing wrong with loving Daisy Dukes or red pickups, just ya kind of get sick of every damn song being that).
 See Music for some of our DJ’s playlists to get a flavor of what we play.

 Don’t got a partner?

+We gotcha covered.
 You’ll be sure to find someone to get ya around the floor fer three- ta four-minute intervals (Hell, that’s longer than some of my relationships).
 Two step is pretty easy to pick up the basics.
 We have a number of easier line dances that you can pick up (or at least get some of).
 We’ll be putting up tips and tricks soon.

 Tuesday nights (except in December) • 7-10 pm